CivicActions/accessibility/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser: [e.g. stock browser, safari]
  - Version: [e.g. 22]

+**For whom is this feature?**
+A clear and concise user story.
+As [persona], I want to [action], so that I [benefit].
+Personas: Accessibility Avery, Designer Darcy, Engineer Emery, Procurement Parker, QA Quincy, Remote Raz, and CivicActioner

 **Additional context**
 Add any other context about the problem here.